luminis-foundation/mycosense/docs/ethics-and-privacy.md

 ## 4. Data Retention and Deletion

 - The browser data logger caps its in-memory buffer at 50,000 readings.
-Data not exported before the session is closed is lost.
+Data not exported before the session is closed and lost.
 - Calibration baselines are persisted to `localStorage` and are device-specific.
 They can be cleared from the Calibration panel at any time.
 - Pi-server stored sessions should be reviewed and deleted after archival to a secure repository.
 Do not leave raw session files on field hardware indefinitely.
 - If a dataset is found to contain PII or private coordinates after archival, contact the Luminis Foundation data steward to arrange correction or removal.